 The initial Trustees were all serving on governing bodies before conversion to Multi Academy Trust status, some with prior experience as Trustees and members.
-Trustees have attended briefings provided by professional legal and financial advisors concentrating on the aspects of Company Law and Charities Law that affect their roles as Trustees as well as specific financial responsibilities derived from the Academies Financial Handbook.
+Trustees have attended briefings provided by professional legal and financial advisors concentrating on the aspects of Company Law and Charities Law that affect their roles as Trustees as well as specific financial responsibilities derived from The Trust Handbook.
+Trustees have also benefitted from attending training provided by the Confederation of Schools Trust.

-There have been no new Trustees during the year.
+There have been two new Trustees during the year.